Enigmatic-Smile/docs/gettingstarted/README.md

 <br/>

 Please follow the specific [Web SDK](/web) integration guide to learn how to configure and customize the pre-built UI to collect card details securely on your website.
+You should visit the [Programs](/programs), [Cards](/cards), [Transactions](/transactions) and [Webhooks](/webhooks) sections to get an overview of the FIDEL API object structure and description.